You may be aware of the wise advice that to achieve the best outcomes, you should work on your business, not just in it.

 Some of the key platforms to look at include:

-Facebook is one of the best known and most popular social media platforms, despite declining in usage by younger consumers in recent years.
-Apart from establishing a business page, one of the key advantages of Facebook is the ability to participate in various groups to share information with and get support from other business owners (for example in the SBDC’s group I’m a Small Business Owner in Western Australia which has more than 8,500 members) or to promote your business to consumers, according to the rules of each group.
+Facebook (now also known by the parent company name Meta) is one of the best known and most popular social media platforms, despite declining in usage by younger consumers in recent years.
+Apart from establishing a business page, one of the key advantages of Facebook is the ability to participate in various groups to share information with and get support from other business owners (for example in the SBDC’s group I’m a Small Business Owner in Western Australia which has more than 13,000 members) or to promote your business to consumers, according to the rules of each group.
 Facebook also offers paid marketing opportunities.

-Owned by Facebook, Instagram is a highly visual social media platform that is useful for both goods and services-based businesses.
+Also owned by Meta, Instagram is a highly visual social media platform that is useful for both goods and services-based businesses.
 Many businesses have taken the opportunity to use paid Instagram advertising to link their online shops to the platform, while consultants have used Instagram to effectively showcase their services and build their personal brands.

-Facebook offers free tutorials in using both Facebook and Instagram via their Facebook for Business portal.
+Meta offers free tutorials in using both Facebook, Instagram, Messenger and WhatsApp via their Meta Blueprint portal.

-While not as exciting as some of its social media cousins, LinkedIn can be an effective platform for businesses that operate in a business to business market, offering a credible way to reach and engage with your market and contacts.
+While not as exciting as some of its social media cousins, LinkedIn can be an effective platform for businesses that operate in a business-to-business market, offering a credible way to reach and engage with your market and contacts.
 Take the time to look at both your personal profile, where you can connect with useful contacts, and your business page to ensure they are up to date and reflect your brand.
-You can publish a variety of updates and article on LinkedIn, and also join discussion groups.
+You can publish a variety of updates and articles on LinkedIn, and also join discussion groups.

 Owned by Google, YouTube is both a video platform and the second largest search engine (after Google).
 YouTube videos can be useful for demonstrating expertise and building a following, however it can be time consuming to generate professional standard video content.

-Twitter, Pinterest, WhatsApp, Snapchat, Tumblr and TikTok are just some of the other social media channels that you can explore as options to add to your digital marketing mix.
+X (formerly known as Twitter), Pinterest, WhatsApp, Snapchat, Tumblr and TikTok are just some of the other social media channels that you can explore as options to add to your digital marketing mix.
+There are also online graphic design tools, like Canva, that make it easy for you to develop graphics for your website, social media, videos and more for free or at a low cost.

 Learn more about revitalising your digital presence with our free information: